hurtigruten/front-end-assignment/README.md

 ### Send in your own project

-If you have an existing pet project or something that you are proud of and using the following technologies, send it to us.
+If you have an existing project or something that you are proud of and using the following technologies, send it to us.

 - One of the modern JavaScript frameworks
 - TypeScript